Key takeaways:

 - Neglecting domain history

-Relying only on automated tools
+Relying on a single automated appraisal tool

 Ignoring comparable sales data